Freedom of the Press

 Economic Environment(0 = best, 30 = worst)

-- Bribery and the culture of giving gifts to journalists are widespread.
-Gifts can include small items, major purchases like cars, or favors and concessions to friendly journalists.
+- Bribery and a culture of giving gifts to journalists are widespread.
+The gifts can include small items, larger purchases, or various favors and concessions.

 - About 38 percent of the population used internet in 2009, but the government heavily censors internet traffic.
 Legal access to the internet is only available through the government.
 A 2001 cabinet resolution prohibits internet users from publishing or obtaining content that is “contrary to the state or its system.”
 The authorities continue to block blogs, websites, and pages on the Twitter microblogging service that comment on political, social, religious, and human rights issues.
 In July 2009, prominent blogger Raafat al-Ghanem was arrested and detained for criticizing the Committee for the Propagation of Virtue and Prevention of Vice.
 He had also supported the blogger Laitaibi and writer Khaled Omair, who were arrested in early 2009 after organizing a Riyadh protest against an Israeli military campaign in Gaza.